syncfusion-content/wpf-docs/wpf/Docking/Dock-Hints.md

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-docking-manager-wpf-examples/tree/master/Samples/PreviewDockHints) in GitHub

-## Handle visibility of the outer dockhints through OuterDockAbility
+## Handle visibility of the outer dock hints through OuterDockAbility

 By setting `DockAbility` property to the dragged window, both inner and outer dockability has been handled.
 To handle the visibility of the outer dockability alone, [OuterDockAbility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~OuterDockAbilityProperty.html) property is used.
 The values which is assinged to the `OuterDockAbility` will be effective only if the [UseOuterDockAbility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~UseOuterDockAbility.html) property is true.